MichalVodicka/random-number-generator/README.md

 How to install
 ---
-in root folder run command
+in the root folder run a command

 `npm install`

-The command install concurrently into root folder as helper for running BE and FE in one command.
-And install node modules for BE and FE
+The command install concurrently BE and FE in subfolders.

-How to config (for development)
+How to config (for development purpose)
 ---
-in each folder (be and fe) is `.env` file where configuration (ports) is.
-In production the app is configured through environment variables
+in each folder (be and fe) is `.env` file in which you can configure ports.
+In the production environment the application should be configured by environment variables.

 How to start
 ---
-in root folder run command
+in the root folder run a command

 `npm run start`

 How to test
 --
-to run test you have to run them in each folder e.g.
+test scripts are seperated for FE and BE.
+You have to run test in each folder e.g.

 __backend - unit test__